DIY Hicat® Adaptation

 Making these cuts are the tricky bit so double check your measuring up & make sure you’re marking up as accurately as possible - a common mistake is measuring from the coir edge rather than end cap so it’s important to use a tape measure with a large end L-return to make sure you’re measuring from the MDF face & not the coir edge.

-Once you’ve made the cuts clean up the coir edges on the two halves with secateurs but hang on to the off-cuts for later.
+Once you’ve made the cuts clean up the coir edges on the two halves with secateurs but hang on to the off-cut for later.

-Now you need to make up a MDF disc assembly that is the same size as the internal diameter as the core i.e. 305mm for Tomcat & 400mm for Fatcat & thick enough to be used as a rebated collar that fits halfway into each section & is fixed in place with staples - two 12mm MDF discs screwed together will do the job but you can double, triple or quadruple up on this & use more discs to get a bigger collar connection between cut sections or simply use thicker MDF to make up the collars.
+Now you need to make up a MDF disc assembly that is the same size as the internal diameter as the core i.e. 305mm for Tomcat & 400mm for Fatcat & thick enough to be used as a rebated collar that fits into each section & is fixed in place - one 9mm disc for the join & two 9mm collars for the rebates, screwed together, will do the job but you can double, triple or quadruple up on the collars to get a more secure connection between rebated sections or simply use thicker MDF to make up the disc assembly.

-An easy way to get the discs diameter marked up is to take a long strip of MDF scrap & drill a pilot hole, 152mm or 200mm depending on unit type, from one end then put a screw or nail through the pilot & scribe a circle with a pencil on the edge that you’ve measured from - it’s best to have a really tight fit for these collars so cut over over rather than under these measurements so that you can plane down after the discs have been fixed together.
+An easy way to get the collar diameter marked up is to take a long strip of MDF scrap & drill a pilot hole, 152mm or 200mm depending on unit type, from one end then put a screw or nail through the pilot & scribe a circle with a pencil on the edge that you’ve measured from - it’s best to have a really tight fit for these rebated collars so cut over over rather than under these measurements so that you can file down them if necessary.

-Once you’ve decided on the thickness of the disc you need to cut away the internal finish where appropriate so that the Twist Pile doesn’t interfere with the MDF disc assembly when its installed i.e. if you are using 4x 22mm collars you will need to cut 44mm of the internal Twist Pile away from the inside edges of each section.
+Once you’ve decided on the thickness of the collars you need to cut away the internal finish at the cut ends so that the Twist Pile doesn’t interfere with the MDF disc assembly when its installed i.e. if you are using two 22mm collars for each rebate you will need to cut 44mm of the internal Twist Pile away from the inside edges of each section.

 At this point you can also decide whether you want to cut out an aperture in the MDF disc assembly to make it a climb-through join – you can also paint the disc or even cover each side in fabric as long as you make an additional allowance to the internal Twist Pile cut away from each section.

-Next assemble the top unit using the same fixing process noting that you obviously have the option of rotating the upper & lowered access holes in different positions - also, if you’ve used a MDF disc assembly with collars thicker than18mm you will need to tilt the unit slightly to locate the top section over the bottom section.
+Next assemble the top unit using the same fixing process noting that you obviously have the option of rotating the upper & lowered access holes in different positions - also, if you’ve used a MDF disc assembly with collars thicker than18mm you will need to tilt the unit slightly to locate the top section over the bottom section because of the restriction in ceiling height.

 You’ll need the unit to set for at least 24 hours in a standing position so make sure that your cats are not allowed to play on it & that it’s safely secured - while waiting you can make up some fibres to use to cover the join.